Don’t Let Fear Stop You from Writing Your Book

 Being in the liminal space means risking vulnerability and dedicating yourself to the process of rowing—steadily or with your hair on fire—through failure, fumbles, and raging storms.
 It means risking your ego.
 Your heart.
 Your soul.
 It means saying NO to complacency, stagnancy, and the same ol’.
 It means saying YES to a possibility that exists in your mind and stirs your passion.
 It means saying NO to comfort, security, and predictability, and YES to a wild adventure.
 It means acknowledging that while your current shore is lovely, another one exists whose discovery will allow the beauty, justice, and expansion you see possible in the world to unfold.

-Consider what you’ve just read your invitation into the liminal space.
+Consider what you’ve just read your invitation into the liminal space of book writing.

-Our team at RTC exists to provide you with a compass, a companion, and a champion as you explore the unknown.
+Our team at RTC exists to provide you with a compass, a companion, and a champion as you explore the unknown of book writing.
 We exist to help you clear your path and focus your intentions.
 We exist to help you cultivate and harvest the gifts of the liminal space.
 We exist to help you unearth the story you are meant to tell.

 If you want to dip in your toes to test the water, that’s a smart idea.
-We’ll joyfully help you understand what lies ahead .
+We’ll joyfully help you understand what lies ahead in your book writing process.

 Or if you’re ready to jump in, we will hold the boat steady and be your guide.
 Let us explore this beautiful ocean together.